26 Great Books on Vietnam

 “The single thing that alters, distinguishes, and sets Vietnamese apart from Thai, Cambodian, Lao, or any other Southeast Asian cuisine is the presence and abundance of herbs”

-Eating Vietnam is divided into two parts: part 1 focuses on Hanoi and part 2 on Saigon.
-The Hanoi section is ok.
-Holiday writes not only about food but also about his life.
+The Hanoi section is good.
+Holiday writes not only about food but also about his everyday life.
 For instance, you’ll read about both his first-time tasting Bun Cha and Cha Ca and the first bike he bought, the first apartment he lived in, and the first time he fell in love.
 I could relate to these westerner-in-Asia experiences having lived for several years in Asia during the same period as Holiday.
 But if you haven’t lived in Asia, this part might bore you.

 I think history should be learned in two ways: through a nonfiction analysis of historical events and through a memoir of an ordinary person who experienced those events.
-The Eaves of Heaven is the latter.
-It’s a good book to help you understand Vietnam’s history better.
-I liked that it helped me understand what happened during the Japanese occupation and the Indochina War.

-If you want a book that helps you understand the Vietnamese better, read Fire in the Lake by Frances Fitzgerald.
-Unlike many books on Vietnam, this doesn’t center around an American marine, but instead, focuses on the Vietnamese and who they are, what they believe, and why they think the way they do.
+If you want a book that helps you understand the Vietnamese people better, read Fire in the Lake by Frances Fitzgerald.
+Unlike many books on Vietnam, this doesn’t center around an American marine, but instead, focuses on the Vietnamese people and who they are, what they believe, and why they think the way they do.

 The premise is that if the United States had understood Vietnamese history and culture, then it would never have gotten into a war in the first place.